Chapter 5

 Bird calls from the mangroves.

-Expanding before them, in all her majesty: Uwama.
+Before them, in all her majesty: Uwama.

 There were soft murmurs.